 In the late summer of 2008, we shipped Rover, our American RV, from Baltimore to Belgium for a leisurely 60-day trip around parts of western Europe.
-We then stored it in Amsterdam and in the spring of 2009 returned for another trip--90 days this time, but no less leisurely--and did it a third time in 2010.
+We then stored it in Amsterdam and in the spring of 2009 returned for another trip--90 days this time, but no less leisurely--and did it a third time in 2010 a fourth in 2011 . . . a fifth in 2012 . . . and a sixth (too brief as it turned out) in 2013, to Copenhagen, Germany, and some of the Czech Republic.

 Rover is the third of that name in our lives.
 She is a 2002 Class C Born Free 24RB motorhome.
 We are David and Susan.
-Three years ago--but, ah, it seems like only yesterday!--we retired from untold decades of toiling in the vineyards of a mid-sized public university in Minnesota.
+Seven years ago--but, ah, it seems like only yesterday!--we retired from untold decades of toiling in the vineyards of a mid-sized public university in Minnesota.

 "FAQs" is probably self-explanatory.
 "Things They Don't Tell You" is based on various experiences we've had, pleasant or otherwise; Names That Won't Work in the US is a list inspired by signs on stores and trucks.
 And for those of you thinking about doing something like this, there's also a page of suggestions about useful features for an American RV in Europe.